- 18% discount

 Overnight in Hoi An

-We will drive north to Hue – a romantic town in the central of Vietnam.
-Our 4.5-hour trip, hugging the coastline along the Eastern Sea, provides breathtaking views that grow ever more spectacular as we wind our way up Hai Van Pass (“Pass of the Clouds”).
-On the way, you will stop to visit some sites, such as Non-Nuoc Stone Carving Village, Marble Mountain, Lang Co Beach & Hai Van Pass.
+After breakfast, you will depart Hoi An heading north to the Royal City of Hue.
+Your 4-hour trip, hugging the coastline along the Eastern Sea, provides breathtaking views that grow ever more spectacular as we wind our way up Hai Van Pass (“Pass of the Clouds”).
+On the way, you will stop to visit some sites, such as Non-Nuoc Stone Carving Village, Marble Mountain, and Lang Co Beach.

 Arrive at the hotel in Hue at mid-noon.
-You will be served a light lunch with some specialties of Hue:
+You will be served a light lunch with some local specialties of Hue:

 – Nem Lui (Hue Lemongrass Skewers)